 If paying by check or money order, please place the payment in an envelope and deposit it in the drop box located on the south side of the east entrance to City and County Building (enter between 400 and 500 South at 200 East).

-At this time, most HAND staff will be telecommuting but are still available by phone or email.
+At this time, most Housing Stability staff will be telecommuting but are still available by phone or email.
 However, please be aware that we are no longer accepting walk-in business such as applications, contract management, or payments.
-Click here for a staff directory, https://www.slc.gov/hand/about-hand/contact-us/
+Housing Stability will accommodate in person meetings by appointment only.
+This can be scheduled in advance by calling 801-535-7712 or emailing HousingStability@slcgov.com.Click here for a staff directory, https://www.slc.gov/housingstability/contact-us/

-Salt Lake City Planning is working on protocols to find alternatives to ordinance-required community council meetings and open house meetings.
-Open Houses will move to a digital version that may include a variety of media options and a 45-day public comment period.
+Salt Lake City Planning Open Houses moved to an online format.
+That may include a variety of media options and a 45-day public comment period.
 Community Councils will be asked to work with applicants on presentations of development projects.

 A number of different permits are issued by the Transportation Division to the public.
 Staff is working to issue these permits online.
 Issuance of the Salt Lake City Green Stickers will be temporarily suspended until further notice.
 Residential Parking Permits renewals are currently available online only and will not be issued in person at the Transportation Office.
 Please call our office for direction on how to purchase NEW Residential Parking Permits online.

 Traffic Control Permits and Bagged Meter Permits are currently available online only and will not be issued in person at the Transportation Office.
 Please call our office at 801-535-6630 for any question or help in securing these permits online.